marco262/my_wiki/data/onednd/race/dragonborn.md

 | Silver | Cold        |
 | White  | Cold        |

-***Breath Weapon.*** When you take the Attack Action on your turn, you can replace one of your attacks with an exhalation of magical energy in either a 15-foot cone or a 30-foot line that is 5 feet wide.
+***Breath Weapon.*** When you take the [[glossary:Attack]] Action on your turn, you can replace one of your attacks with an exhalation of magical energy in either a 15-foot cone or a 30-foot line that is 5 feet wide.
 Each creature in that area must make a Dexterity Saving Throw against a DC equal to 8 + your Constitution modifier + your Proficiency Bonus.
 On a failed save, a creature takes 1d10 damage of the type determined by your Draconic Ancestry trait.
 On a successful save, a creature takes half as much damage.
 This damage increases by 1d10 when you reach the following character levels: 5th level (2d10), 11th level (3d10), and 17th level (4d10).

-You can use this Breath Weapon a number of times equal to your Proficiency Bonus, and you regain all expended uses when you finish a Long Rest.
+You can use this Breath Weapon a number of times equal to your Proficiency Bonus, and you regain all expended uses when you finish a [[glossary:Long Rest]].

 ***Damage Resistance.*** You have Resistance to the damage type determined by your Draconic Ancestry trait.

 ***Darkvision.*** You have Darkvision with a range of 60 feet.

 ***Draconic Flight.*** When you reach 5th level, you learn how to channel the magical energy of your Draconic Ancestry to give yourself temporary flight.
-As a Bonus Action, you sprout spectral wings on your back that last for 10 minutes or until you are Incapacitated or you retract the wings as a Bonus Action.
-During that time, you have a Fly Speed equal to your Speed.
+As a Bonus Action, you sprout spectral wings on your back that last for 10 minutes or until you are [[glossary:Incapacitated]] or you retract the wings as a Bonus Action.
+During that time, you have a [[glossary:Fly Speed]] equal to your Speed.
 Your wings appear to be made of the energy used by your Breath Weapon.
-Once you use this trait, you can't use it again until you finish a Long Rest.
+Once you use this trait, you can't use it again until you finish a [[glossary:Long Rest]].